Lloyds pulled deeper into Libor probe

 LONDON Lloyds Banking Group has received subpoenas from government agencies investigating interest rate rigging, dragging the biggest mortgage lender in Britain deeper into a scandal that has rocked the industry and thrown rival Barclays into turmoil.

-Barclays has seen its chairman and chief executive resign, and its share price plunge, since it was fined a record $453 million (288 million pounds) by U.S. and British authorities for manipulating Libor interest rates.
+Barclays has seen its chairman and chief executive resign, and its share price plunge, since it was fined a record $453 million by U.S. and British authorities for manipulating Libor interest rates.
 More than a dozen other banks are also being investigated and more fines are expected.

 Lloyds, 40-percent owned by the government after a bailout during the 2008 financial crisis, had said previously it was cooperating with investigators and it was a defendant in several Libor-related lawsuits.